 HOW WEIGHT GAIN & LOSS IMPACT THE FIGHT

-It’s a fact of life: as you get older, losing becomes more difficult.
+It’s a fact of life: as you get older, losing weight becomes more difficult.
 This can happen for a variety of reasons.
-From increasing stress levels to a slowing metabolism to the inevitable of muscle, shedding that excess takes more effort and intention.
-Here’s a closer look at why losing is so challenging and how you can succeed in your healthy lifestyle goals.
+From increasing stress levels to a slowing metabolism to the inevitable loss of muscle, shedding that excess weight takes more effort and intention.
+Here’s a closer look at why losing weight is so challenging and how you can succeed in your healthy lifestyle goals.

 Pairing Protein, Fibre and Zinc to Boost Your Diabetic Immune System